safellama/plexiglass/README.md

 ## Modes

-Plexiglass has two modes: `chat` and `benchmark`.
+Plexiglass has two modes: `llm-chat` and `llm-scan`.

-`chat` allows you to converse with the LLM and measure predefined metrics, such as toxicity, from its responses.
+`llm-chat` allows you to converse with the LLM and measure predefined metrics, such as toxicity, from its responses.

-`benchmark` runs tests to identify and assess various vulnerabilities in the LLM.
+`llm-scan` runs tests to identify and assess various vulnerabilities in the LLM.

 ## Feature Request
 To request new features, please submit an [issue](https://github.com/enochkan/plexiglass/issues)